AY2122S1-CS2103-W14-1/tp/docs/DeveloperGuide.md

     * The app runs `LogicManager#saveAppointmentBook()`.
     * `LogicManager#saveAppointmentBook()` gets the index of the patient referenced by the appointment, that is to be stored as `JSONAdaptedAppointments` in JSON file.

-Given below is an example usage scenario and how the Appointment composed of a Valid Patient feature behaves at each step.

-#### Loading Appointments
+#### Load Appointments on Launch feature

-Step 1: The user launches the application. `MainApp` runs `MainApp#initModelManager` to initialize the model.
+The user launches the application. `MainApp` runs `MainApp#initModelManager` to initialize the model.
 First, the address book of patients is loaded to memory in `StorageManager#readAddressBook()`.
 Referencing the order of patients in this loaded address book, `StorageManager#readAppointmentBook()` loads the appointment book.
 Under `Storage`, the JSON file is loaded to `JsonAdaptedAppointment` object and its `JsonAdaptedAppointment#toModelType()` is executed. `JsonAdaptedAppointment#toModelType()` runs `AddressBook#getPatientOfIndex()` to get the patient of the appointment at the index loaded from the JSON file.
 The Appointment object is then instantiated.

 ![LoadAppointmentSequenceDiagram](images/LoadAppointmentSequenceDiagram.png)

-#### Adding Appointments
+#### Add Appointments feature

-Step 2: The user executes `apmt add i/1 d/2021-10-19 1800` to add an appointment to the first patient of the address book.
+The user executes `apmt add i/1 d/2021-10-19 1800` to add an appointment to the first patient of the address book.
 The `apmt add` command calls `Model#getFilteredPatientList()`to receive a list of patients and gets the Patient object at the inputted index.
 A new Appointment of that patient is instantiated, and the `AddAppointmentCommand` calls `Model#addAppointment()` to add this appointment to the appointment book.
 A `CommandResult` is instantiated and returned.

 ![AddAppointmentSequenceDiagram](images/AddAppointmentSequenceDiagram.png)

-#### Deleting Patient that has made an Appointment
+#### Delete Patient that has made an Appointment feature

-Step 3: The user executes `pt delete 1` to delete the first patient in the address book.
+The user executes `pt delete 1` to delete the first patient in the address book.
 The patient is deleted and the corresponding appointments and archive appointments with that patient are deleted.
 The `pt delete` command calls `AddressBook#deleteAppointmentsWithPatient()` to delete all appointments to that patient before deleting the patient.

 ![DeletePatientActivityDiagram](images/DeletePatientActivityDiagram.png)

-#### Saving Appointments
+#### Save Appointments feature

 After every command that the user makes, appointments are saved.
 In `LogicManager#executes`, after every command is executed, `LogicManager` calls `StorageManager#saveAppointmentBook`, passing in the appointment book and address book from `Model` as arguments.
 In converting model-type Appointments to `JSONAdaptedAppointment`, `AddressBook#getIndexOfPatient()` is called to get the corresponding index of the patient for storage.